GCSEComputer Science

 Master GCSE Computer Science Networks using simple revision notes, key facts and practice questions — all generated by AI for your exam.

-Networks are systems that connect computers and other devices to share resources and information.
-They can be local, like a home network, or global, like the internet.
+Networks are systems that connect computers and devices to share resources and information.
+They allow communication between devices over distances, enabling the internet and local networks.

 Key Concepts

-• 1Types of networks: LAN, WAN, and MAN
+• 2Common types of networks include LAN, WAN, and PAN.

 Simple Explanation